newtonmunene99/tasker/README.md

 4. Uses moor as an abstraction layer on top of SQFlite.

 ## Roadmap

 - [x] Option to add due date
 - [x] Option to tag user tasks
-- [ ] Local push notifications
-- [ ] Option to edit and delete tasks
+- [x] Option to edit and delete tasks
+      - [x] Swipe to delete
+      - [x] Long press to edit
+- [ ] Scheduled local notifications for tasks tagged as Important and have a due date.
 - [ ] Option to edit tags
 - [ ] Publish to play store

+## Icon/Logo

+1. Replace `assets/images/logo.png` with your own.
+2. Run `flutter pub pub run flutter_launcher_icons:main` to generate platform specific icons.

 -----------------------------------------------------------------
 A few resources to get you started if this is your first Flutter project: